ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-setup.md

 $ pip install mbed-cli
 ```

-On Linux or Mac, you may need to run with `sudo`.
+On Linux or macOS, you may need to run with `sudo`.

 ### Optional: installing the development version